ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 listed in the requirement specification of [Requirement specification](#requirement-specification).

-This document describes how Exchange EAS Protocol Test Suites are designed to verify that the server behavior is in compliant with normative protocol requirements as described in the technical specification.
+This document describes how Exchange EAS Protocol Test Suites are designed to verify that the server behavior is in compliance with normative protocol requirements as described in the technical specification.